-Shady Rest Gardens was a tour garden for the 2011 and 2014 Region 5 Spring Meetings and the 2015 National Convention in Atlanta and continues to be an AHS Display Garden since 2009.
+Shady Rest Gardens was a tour garden for the 2011, 2014, and 2021 Region 5 Spring Meetings and the 2015 National Convention in Atlanta and was an AHS Display Garden 2009 through 2022.

 We could have named our Zone 7 garden "Hidden Garden" because the main garden area is located down behind our house in a semi-shaded area.
-Many trees have been cut down in the past 15 or so years, as we have continued to expand our daylily "addiction".
+Many trees have been cut down in the past 15 to 20 years, as we continued to expand our daylily "addiction".
 We had a neighbor to build a small cabin down behind our house in 2005.
-We named the cabin "The Shady Rest" and began to build our daylily garden around the cabin.
+We named the cabin "The Shady Rest" and began to build our daylily garden around and near the cabin.
 The terrain is hilly, so we had to make terraced beds for our flowers.
 Be sure to wear comfortable shoes when you come for a visit.
 Our garden is spacious and can easily accommodate bus tours, garden clubs, or any group large or small.
 Email or call to schedule a visit.
 We have three water features and a man-made flowing creek bed beside the cabin.
 There are seating areas throughout the garden if you feel the need to take a break.
 You may be approached by a friendly kitty wanting his/her head petted.

 We continue to downsize the number of daylilies that we grow.
 We now grow more than a thousand LESS daylilies than we did just seven years ago.
 We are now under 1300 registered daylilies and will continue to downsize but at a slower pace.
 Some areas have become more shady as the trees have grown, and daylilies have been replaced with hostas and other shade loving plants.